5 Tips for Choosing a Great SMS Gateway Provider

 Gateway provider services may operate internationally, or they may be national / regional, so it’s important you know where they operate from, and what their approach to full compliance happens to be.

-2. Choose a Provider that uses the SMPP Protocol
+2. Choose an SMS Gateway Provider that uses the SMPP Protocol

 OK, bear with me for a moment; I know this sounds technical.